 Section 56 Retirement and Service Relationship

 (1) Upon retiring the Pastor is released from his official duties.
 The rights and duties bestowed by his ordination remain.
-As a result he remains under the supervision and jurisdiction of the Church as contemplated in sections 26 to 28.
+As a result, he remains under the supervision and jurisdiction of the Church as contemplated in Sections 26 to 28.

-(2) Restrictions on exercising the right to preach and to administer the sacraments may be imposed on a retired Pastor if considerations of office and congregation necessitate this.
+(2) Restrictions on exercising the right to preach and to administer the Sacraments may be imposed on a retired Pastor if considerations of office and congregation necessitate this.

 (3) The retired Pastor receives a pension in accordance with the provisions of the ELC Pension Fund.